louhaz/nrt-event-and-apic/components/apiconnect/eem-and-apic-steps.md

 ## Steps to add ES cluster to EEM

-### 1. Set up Keyclock authentication in EEM
+### 1. Set up Keyclock authentication in EEM - Now done by default when installing with Hypersonic
 *for ROKS cluster only
 https://ibm.github.io/event-automation/eem/security/managing-access/#keycloak-authentication

-### 2. Add Event Streams cluster to EEM and add topics.
+### 2. Add Event Streams cluster to EEM and add topic - Scripts available for this, but requires special naming of kafka cluster and gateway
 Find external bootstrap route for the ES cluster and use the `scram-user` to authenticate.
 Add some of the topics in the cluster to EEM and publish.

 ### 3. Add a EEM user in Keycloak and verify with kcat